subscribe iconSubscribe to Notifications

 Creel Samplers

-Alaska Department of Fish and Game creel samplers have been on the public docks since mid-May approaching anglers to ask about their catch.
+Alaska Department of Fish and Game creel samplers are now on the docks and at Blind Slough, approaching anglers to ask about their catch.
 The biological samples they collect are used to help manage and sustain a healthy stock required for recreational angling.
 Please be courteous and provide them with the few minutes needed to gather this important information.

 Archives